Indicate whether aqueous solutions of each of the following solut... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

 Electrolytes are substances that dissociate into ions when dissolved in water, allowing the solution to conduct electricity.
-They can be classified as strong electrolytes, which completely dissociate into ions, or weak electrolytes, which only partially dissociate.
-Understanding the behavior of electrolytes is crucial for predicting the composition of solutions.
+In contrast, nonelectrolytes do not dissociate into ions; they remain as intact molecules in solution.
+Understanding this distinction is crucial for predicting the behavior of solutes in aqueous solutions.

 Recommended video: